openstack/nova/doc/source/admin/cpu-topologies.rst

      --property hw:cpu_policy=dedicated \
      --property hw:cpu_thread_policy=isolate

-This will ensure the instance gets scheduled to a host with SMT by requesting hosts that **do not** report the ``HW_CPU_HYPERTHREADING`` trait.
+This will ensure the instance gets scheduled to a host without SMT by requesting hosts that **do not** report the ``HW_CPU_HYPERTHREADING`` trait.
 It is also possible to request this trait explicitly.
 To configure this, run:

 .. code-block:: console